Pictures of Holland Lops in the Pointed White Group: Black, Blue, Chocolate and Lilac

 Need pix. |

-The "Himi" gene is temperature sensitive.
+The Himalayan (himi for short) gene is temperature sensitive.
 These are pictures of a REALLY nestbox-frosted Blue Pointed White doe.

 Photo's and comments from Laura Lyons.